zenstackhq/zenstack-docs/blog/prisma-tanstack/index.md

 });
 ```

 [TanStack Query](https://tanstack.com/query/latest) (previously named react-query) is a widely used frontend data query library that greatly simplifies how we fetch, cache, and bind data when working with APIs.
-It also has excellent TypeScript support, allowing you to build fully-typed data query hooks.
-Prisma and TanStack Query are frequently used together in a full-stack application. <!-- truncate --> However, have you ever thought if it's possible to achieve the same data query experiences like Prisma, but in the frontend with TanStack Query hooks?
+It also has excellent TypeScript support, allowing you to build fully typed data query hooks.
+Prisma and TanStack Query are frequently used together in a full-stack application. <!-- truncate --> However, have you ever thought about achieving the same data query experiences as Prisma but in the frontend with TanStack Query hooks?

 Of course, it's possible.
-There are many ways implement a CRUD API on the backend, and on the frontend you can encapsulate TanStack Query into smartly typed custom hooks to simulate Prisma's API design.
+There are many ways to implement a CRUD API on the backend.
+On the frontend, you can encapsulate TanStack Query into smartly typed custom hooks to simulate Prisma's API design.
 However, it's going to be a lot of work.

 ![Prisma to tanstack](prisma-to-tanstack.png)

-In this blog post, we’ll show an innovative approach to solving this problem with the least effort but excellent flexibility.
+This blog post will show an innovative approach to solving this problem with the least effort but with excellent flexibility.

 ## Adding ZenStack Into The Mix

-Prisma is a great tool for modeling and querying data.
-[ZenStack](https://github.com/zenstackhq/zenstack) makes it greater.
+Prisma is a fantastic tool for modeling and querying data.
+[ZenStack](https://github.com/zenstackhq/zenstack) makes it more remarkable.
 It is a full-stack toolkit built above Prisma and extends it in several ways:

 1. Modeling and enforcing access control
 2. Serving CRUD API automatically
 3. Custom code generation, for example, generating TanStack Query hooks

-In short, ZenStack takes a schema-first approach and lets you model core business logic using a schema language and use that to derive APIs and generate code.
 Modeling an application using ZenStack is very similar to using Prisma.
 Here's an example:

 ```zmodel
 model User {